 AI cross-references origination documents against behavioral data post-close to surface inconsistencies that suggest misrepresentation — a default risk that starts at application, not at delinquency.

-Verdict: Fraud-driven defaults are among the most costly because recovery is complicated by legal complexity — early detection here prevents the problem entirely.
-Brokers placing loans should also review how AI gives brokers an advantage in loan placement.
+Verdict: Fraud-driven defaults are among the most costly because recovery is complicated by legal complexity — early detection prevents the problem entirely.
+Brokers placing loans should also review detecting and reporting suspicious activity in private loan origination.

 9. Continuous Model Recalibration

-AI default models that aren’t retrained on current portfolio performance degrade in accuracy — continuous recalibration against actual outcomes is what separates a working predictive system from an expensive historical report.
+AI default models that are not retrained on current portfolio performance degrade in accuracy — continuous recalibration against actual outcomes is what separates a working predictive system from an expensive historical report.

 Verdict: The maintenance step most lenders skip — and the reason many AI implementations underperform within 18 months of deployment.